-An employer’s duties to retain personnel records are governed by a combination of business and statutory requirements, along with professional recommendations.
 Personnel records include the employee’s personal details, pay and tax information, working time, absences, training, career progression and any disciplinary or grievance matters.
+An employer’s duties to retain personnel records are governed by a combination of business and statutory requirements, as well as accepted best practice.

 Employers should bear in mind that they owe general obligations under data protection legislation not only to their employees, both current and former, but also to contract workers, agency staff and applicants, all of whom may be current or former.